-- (a) an ability to apply knowledge of mathematics, science, and engineering (b) an ability to design and conduct experiments, as well as to analyze and interpret data - (c) an ability to design a system, component, or process to meet desired needs within realistic constraints such as economic, environmental, social, political, ethical, health and safety, manufacturability, and sustainability - (e) an ability to identify, formulate, and solve engineering problems - (f) an understanding of professional and ethical responsibility - (g) an ability to communicate effectively - (h) the broad education necessary to understand the impact of engineering solutions in a global, economic, environmental, and societal context - (i) a recognition of the need for, and an ability to engage in life-long learning (j) a knowledge of contemporary issues - (k) an ability to use the techniques, skills, and modern engineering tools necessary for engineering practice.
+(a) an ability to apply knowledge of mathematics, science, and engineering (b) an ability to design and conduct experiments, as well as to analyze and interpret data

+(c) an ability to design a system, component, or process to meet desired needs within realistic constraints such as economic, environmental, social, political, ethical, health and safety, manufacturability, and sustainability

+(e) an ability to identify, formulate, and solve engineering problems

+(f) an understanding of professional and ethical responsibility

+(g) an ability to communicate effectively

+(h) the broad education necessary to understand the impact of engineering solutions in a global, economic, environmental, and societal context engineering practice.

+(i) a recognition of the need for, and an ability to engage in life-long learning (j) a knowledge of contemporary issues

+(k) an ability to use the techniques, skills, and modern engineering tools necessary for

-Prerequisites by Topic: MATH 21, PHYS 9 or 19, CHEM 8 and 10, BIO 102 to answer questions during class, so each student is responsible for bringing a clicker in working condition.
+Prerequisites: It is highly recommended to take BIOE 135 prior to BIOE 140 Course Policies: Attendance is mandatory.
+This course requires the user of clickers to answer questions during class, so each student is responsible for bringing a clicker in properly operating condition.
 Scientific calculator will be needed for the review sessions.
 No cell phone or recording devices are allowed in class.